Jan 7, 2025 | Divi Resources

 IV.
 To Communicate Your Brand

-When you add microinteractions on your website, it adds a human touch to it.
+When you add microinteractions to your website, it adds a human touch to it.

 This will act as a nice tool to express the personality of your brand or products.
 Using consistent interactions throughout the design allows you to establish a unique brand identity.